open-telemetry/semantic-conventions/specification/metrics/semantic_conventions/http-metrics.md

 or [RFC5789](https://www.rfc-editor.org/rfc/rfc5789.html), or a custom one, which could be registered with [HTTP method registry](https://www.iana.org/assignments/http-methods/http-methods.xhtml).
 However, HTTP clients may send arbitrary method string resulting in a high cardinality of this attribute.

-Applications MAY use Hint API (once available) to specify a list of known HTTP request methods to be prioritized when capping dimensions if cardinality limit is reached.
+Instrumentation libraries SHOULD use TODO Hint API (once available) and specify a default list of standard HTTP request methods to be prioritized when capping dimensions if cardinality limit is reached.
+Applications MAY use TODO Hint API (once available) to override instrumentation defaults.

 **[3]:** `network.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
 If the HTTP client used has a version of `0.27.2`, but sends HTTP version `1.1`, this attribute should be set to `1.1`.